zyperpl/ZDlib/README.md

 ```cpp
 Zwindow_t *zCreateWindow(uint32_t w, uint32_t h, const char *name, uint8_t scale = 1);
 ```
-Creates window with OpenGL context and shows it on the screen.
+Creates window with OpenGL context and shows it on the screen or allocates framebuffer for TTY.
 Parameters ```w``` and ```h``` sets screen buffer size, and ```scale``` sets multiplicity of screen buffer size as window size.
 ```name``` sets window title.
 It is possible to create multiple windows and change windows with commands: